Nolanogenn/Nolanogenn/README.md

 ## 👋 Hi all!
 Gennaro here

-PhD student @UniOr NLP (University of Naples "L'Orientale")
+PhD student in Computational Linguistics @UniOr NLP (University of Naples "L'Orientale")

 ### Connect with me
 - [linkedin](https://www.linkedin.com/in/gennaro-nolano)